civol/HDLRuby/README.md

 end
 ```

-__Note__: this library does generate all the RTL code for the circuit handling the division of the frequency.
+__Note__: this library generates all the RTL code for the circuit handling the frequency division.

-## Counters
+## Counters: `std/counters.rb`
 <a name="counters"></a>

 This library provides two new constructs for implementing synthesizable wait statements.

-The first construct is the `after` statement that activates a block after a given number of clocks cycles is passed.
+The first construct is the `after` statement that activates a block after a given number of clock cycles is passed.
 Its syntax is the following:

 ```ruby
 after(<number>,<clock>,<reset>)